 Understanding Your Medical Condition

-Part of becoming more responsible for your healthcare is learning about your medical condition, how it affects your body now, and what it could mean in the future.
-This means knowing things like:
+Part of becoming more responsible for your healthcare is learning about your medical condition.
+This means knowing:

 - The name of your medical condition

 - How it is treated

 - What signs and symptoms indicate you should see a doctor

 - Long term effects of your medical condition